IrinaG29/CV/README.md

-## Your Name
+## Irina Giosanu

-A sentence about who and what you are.
+I've always been fascinated by everything that had any sort of movement like cars, trains, planes, clocks and watches, cassette player, even the Christmas lights.
+As a toddler I have successfully

+I'm a full stack Ruby developer.

 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.

 ## Projects